inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 2. Additional information of API inside code
 (`tags` in `APIRouter`, `response_model` in `API`, etc.).
 This information allows `FastAPI` to describe API documentation.

+### Testing

+Testing performed by using `pytest` and `pytest-time` for `time.sleep()`.
+Test is written in a way that time requested from webapp two times with 10 seconds pause.
+Then compare time after pause with calculated predicted time.